 Despite the operational and financial risks of inaction, companies often neglect encryption disaster recovery planning, daunted by vast key and certificate deployments.
 Inadequate key and certificate management prolongs Certificate Authority (CA) Compromise recovery efforts.

 Most IT security professionals understand the critical role that encryption plays in complying with regulations such as PCI DSS 2.0, SOX, GLBA, HIPAA, the European Directive of 1995 and more.
 However, some fail to realize that the security of the actual encryption assets is subject to audit as well.
-Compliance with these mandates require the effective management of symmetric, asymmetric (digital certificates) and SSH keys.
+Compliance with these mandates require the effective management of asymmetric (digital certificates) and SSH keys.

 Organizations devote valuable resources to developing information security policies because those policies ensure that company practices align with business objectives and relevant government regulations.
 However, policies are only words on a page unless administrators have the tools to implement and enforce them.
 Only an automated and policy-based enterprise key and certificate management solution offers these tools.